Last Updated December 6, 2024

 Owned media is all the content you create and control directly.

-This covers things like your website, blog posts, social media profiles, newsletters, and podcasts (or roundtables, if you're so inclined).
+This covers things like your website, PR blog posts, social media profiles, PR newsletters, and PR podcasts (or PR roundtables, if you're so inclined).

 Owned media lets you shape your brand’s message however you want, and it’s long-term.
 You decide what to say, when to post, and how often, which makes it a reliable, consistent way to connect with your audience.